 Why Friendship is Important for College Students

 When you think about college and the experiences you'll have there, you probably think about learning, growing, and expanding your mind.
-But one thing you should also think about are the relationships, and friendships, you'll form during your time in labs and classrooms.
+But one thing you should also think about are the relationships and friendships you form in labs and classrooms.
 At ECPI University, with an accelerated schedule, and demanding hands-on course work, a helping hand can make it easier to get through.
-And that help can come in the form of friendships.

 How do College Friendships Help Students?

 Emerging studies suggest students who make friends and form relationships in college are more likely to be academically successful and to ultimately graduate.
-You might wonder why, but the answer seems very clear.
 Humans are social creatures and when you have individuals who can empathize with you, encourage you, and blow off steam with you, you will be better prepared to face the challenge of higher education.

 Why is Friendship Important for a College Student?

 Friendship is important, to one degree or another, for everyone.
-But when you go through college you not only expand your knowledge on a particular topic, you also expand as a person.
+But when you go through college, you not only grow your knowledge on a particular topic, you also grow as a person.
 When you apply for a job after graduation, you will be asked questions about your skills and knowledge base.

 What can a Student Gain from Making Friends in College?